ma-ha/Azure-Alert-Webhook-to-Redmine/README.md

 	$token  = 'abcdefg'; // ouch, not very secure
 	...

-To ahutenticate uning this token, you need to add an URL parameter in the Azure web hook URL The web hook should look now this way `http://<server>/alert/?token=abcdefg`
+To authenticate using this token, you need to add an URL parameter in the Azure web hook URL.
+The web hook should look now this way `http://<server>/alert/?token=abcdefg`

 ### Specify project_id